TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Assessment

+Next, we evaluate the transferability of different attacks to the downstream tasks.
+We consider two scenarios: \mcounter{i} the pre-training and downstream tasks share the same dataset; and \mcounter{ii} the downstream task uses a different dataset.

-Recall that a trojan model is often composed with a downstream model and fine-tuned for the target task.
-We evaluate the impact of downstream-model selection and fine-tuning strategy on the attack efficacy.
-We consider 5 different downstream models (1/2 fully-connected layer, Bayes, SVM, and Random Forest) and 3 fine-tuning strategies (none, partial tuning, and full tuning).
-Note that the adversary is unaware of such settings.
+In \mcounter{i}, we focus on evaluating the impact of downstream-classifier selection and fine-tuning strategy on the attacks.
+We consider 5 different classifiers (1/2 fully-connected layer, Bayes, SVM, and Random Forest) and 3 fine-tuning strategies (none, partial tuning, and full tuning).
+Notably, the adversary is unaware of such settings.

-Table\mref{tab:fine-tune} compares the performance of 5 attacks with respect to varying downstream models and fine-tuning methods.
-Observe that fine-tuning has a great impact on attack efficacy.
+Table\mref{tab:fine-tune} compares the \asr of 5 attacks with respect to varying downstream classifiers and fine-tuning strategies.
+Observe that fine-tuning has a large impact on attack effectiveness.
 For instance, the \asr of \tnn drops by 62.5\% from partial- to full-tuning.
-In comparison, \lb and \imc are less subjective to fine-tuning, due to their optimization strategies.
-Also observe that the attack performance seems agnostic to the downstream model.
-This may be explained by that the downstream model in practice tends to manifest ``pseudo-linearity''\mcite{Ji:2018:ccsa}, making the system's output linearly correlated with the trojan model's output (more details in Appendix\mref{sec:details}).
+Yet, \lb and \imc are less sensitive to fine-tuning, due to their optimization strategies.
+Also, note that the attack performance seems agnostic to the downstream classifier.
+This may be explained by that the downstream classifier in practice tends to manifest ``pseudo-linearity''\mcite{Ji:2018:ccsa} (details in \msec{sec:details}).